Industry: Financial services

 "We are bolder and quicker in our decision making."

 - Lucy Carter & Debra Dean, HR Director, EMEA Capital Markets and Valuations Advisory at JLL (sharing a role for 4 years)

 What has sharing a role helped enabled in your personal life and at work?

 Lucy – As a widow with a young daughter, role sharing has enabled me to continue my career as well as dedicate real time and energy to being a parent.
 I now feel I’m better at my job, having someone to talk issues through with that genuinely understands all aspect of the role and bring a different perspective.

-Debra – As a mother of two, with a husband who also has senior global role in the City we found that family life had become managing in shift patterns, rather than coming all together as a family.
-We now have better balance and quality of family time.
-At work I am more resilient and really benefit from the support, different point of view and set of experiences that that Lucy brings.
+Debra – As a mother of two, with a husband who also has a senior global role in the City we found that family life had become managing in shift patterns, rather than coming all together as a family.
+We now have a better balance and quality of family time.
+At work, I am more resilient and really benefit from the support, different points of view and set of experiences that Lucy brings.
 I have been able to progress my career whilst working part-time.

 At work it has enabled me to work to my strengths, to learn and accept other ways of doing things and to become really organised!
 Lucy is a great source of peer support and we both love to sound things out with each other - we have a good amount of challenge and drive for each other too.
 When your confidence at work grows, this extends to how you feel in other aspects of your life too.